The Mazda3 is a car that has underachieved. The latest version looks set to comprehensively rectify that issue. Jonathan Crouch reports.

 The Japanese have finally realised that a car of this kind really has to visually stand out - or Mazda has anyway.
 And sure enough, the hatch and saloon versions of this fourth generation Mazda3 will certainly make an impression in a car park full of Focuses, Astras and Golfs.
 The company's ridiculously-named 'Kodo' design language has been evolved into something really elegant here, with a low nose, elegant panel shaping and a sloping roof line that flows neatly into the rear screen.
 It's quite different from the angular styling of a comparable Ford or Volkswagen and could be almost said to have a 'premium' feel.
 The interior is even better.
 There are smart materials crafted with interesting design and button clutter has been well and truly banished.
 Does any car in the class have a better cabin that this?
 That's a bold statement but the Mazda designers have set an impressive standard here.
 It certainly makes the cabin of a Ford Focus feel pretty low-rent.
 One of the brand's problems in recent years has been the provision of rather small centre-dash screens but in this case, there's a big, clear 8.8-inch display on top of the dash nicely angled towards the driver.
 And there's a lower rotary controller for it so you don't have to stab away at inexact touchscreen functionality in the kind of way that's necessary with many rival set-ups.
 We're not quite so impressed by the level of interior space.
 There are much bigger rear seats in this class and the boot is smaller than before, offering just 351-litres of space in the hatch (or 450-litres in the Saloon) - not much for a car in this class.

-From launch, pricing was pitched from just under £21,000 to around £28,000.
+Pricing is pitched from just under £22,000 to around £30,000.
 You can talk to your dealer about either a five-door hatchback body style or a Saloon variant and there are five trim levels - 'SE-L', 'SE-L Lux', 'Sport Lux', 'GT Sport' and 'GT Sport Tech'.
 All are generously equipped, with features like a windscreen projecting colour head-up display with Traffic Sign Recognition, Mazda Radar Cruise Control and LED headlights.
 Every model in the line-up also features navigation, Apple CarPlay/Android Auto and an eight speaker audio system.
 From 'SE-L Lux' trim onwards, highlights include a reversing camera, smart keyless entry and heated front seats, while 'Sport Lux'-spec sees the cabin enhanced with additional chrome detailing, a frameless rear view mirror and rear privacy glass.
 'GT Sport' trim sees the introduction of black leather seats with power adjustment, a heated steering wheel and a Bose audio set-up, while the range-topping 'GT Sport Tech' variants feature a suite of additional active safety equipment, including a 360o camera and Driver Attention Alert with an interior camera.
 Offered exclusively on the hatchback, Mazda's newest paint colour 'Polymetal Grey' makes its debut with this car.
 'SE-L' and SE-L Lux cars feature 16-inch silver wheels, while from 'Sport Lux' trim onwards, 18-inch Grey Metallic wheels, rear privacy glass and piano black window garnish distinguish higher grade models.

 Mazda's been bold with this car and we can't help hoping that this strategy will pay off.
 This is a model that's never achieved the success it really ought to have had - but deserves to now.
 True, it may not be one of those family hatchbacks that grab you on first acquaintance, but the longer you spend with one, the more you appreciate the depth of thought that's clearly been put into the design of the things that matter; like the classy cabin, the exemplary infotainment system and the hi-tech equipment.
 True, it's not the car you'd choose if family practicality was a priority.
 Aesthetics have clearly been prioritised here; that sloping roof does affect rear seat room and boot space.
 But the stylised lines that come with that swept-back silhouette will probably make you feel good about switching to a Mazda3.
 And that could matter more.